Federal Youth Climate Case – Juliana v. U.S.

 Youth filed their constitutional climate lawsuit, called Juliana v.
 United States, against the U.S. government in 2015.
-The fossil fuel industry initially intervened as defendants, joining the government in trying to have the case dismissed.
 On November 10, 2016, U.S. District Court Judge Ann Aiken issued an historic opinion denying the motion to dismiss and holding that youth may have their day in court and take their case to trial.

 On February 8, 2019 the Juliana plaintiffs sought a court order preventing the federal government from issuing leases and mining permits for extracting coal on federal public lands, leases for offshore oil and gas exploration and extraction activities, and federal approvals for new fossil fuel infrastructure.
 To obtain the order, plaintiffs filed what’s called a motion for a preliminary injunction with the Ninth Circuit Court of Appeals while the government’s early appeal of the youths’ case is being heard.